gbif/hp-swissnatcoll/en/how-to-publish-data.md

 3. Add a description of the dataset. 💡optional💡
 4. Click on **Create dataset**
     - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**, or edit the dataset afterwards.
-    - ⚠️Avoid deleting a dataset after creating it, especially after publishing on GBIF or it might create unwanted duplicates⚠️.
-Please take contact with [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch), so we can advise you correctly.
+    - If you want to delete a dataset, please take contact with us at [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch), so we can advise you correctly.
 5. The pop-up window closes itself and you are now on the page of the dataset you just added.

 <div style="text-align: center; margin-top: 50px; border: 5px solid #000; padding: 20px;">